SexChrLab/MOSAIC_GBM_Imaging_Omics/RNAseq_Data_Processing/Readme.md

 snakemake -s rnaseq_data_processing.snakefile —-latency-wait=60
 ```

 You can include the -c4 Snakemake flag for parallelization of jobs if your system supports this.
+Upon completion, count files will be placed in feature_counts_rna/ directory.